-- Asking surrounding states with whom DCFS establishes a mutual aid agreement to establish a call center. - Contracting with a local or national non-profit to establish a call center. - Contract with an in or out-of-state for profit call center capable of managing calls through a 1-800 or 1-866 Child Welfare Hotline.
+- Asking surrounding states to establish a call center. - Contracting with a local or national non-profit to establish a call center. - Contract with an in-state or out-of-state for-profit call center capable of managing calls through a 1-800 or 1-866 Child Welfare Hotline.